pwhisenhunt/graceful-mongoose-redis-express-nodejs/README.md

 # Graceful Mongoose, Redis, and Express in Node.js

-This repo contains example code for how to gracefully handle Mongoose, Redis, and Express in Node.js.
+This repo contains example code for my article on [Graceful Mongoose, Redis, && Express in Node.js](https://medium.com/@phillip.whisenhunt/graceful-mongoose-redis-express-in-node-js-eeee78398b17).
 You will likely want to pull this code into separate files or refactor it so as to not bloat out your main app file.

 # Running The Example